TheSausages/Anime_Web_Application-Backend/README.md

 In order to use this configuration the frontend application would need to be build ([more here](/)).
 Also consists of 2 parts:
     - Keycloak and MySql are run using Docker (same as option 1),
     - The server is run locally using the IDE.
-All needed environmental variables are defined in the run config (full list can be found [here](#Needed environmental variables)),
+All needed environmental variables are defined in the run config (full list can be found [here](#Needed-environmental-variables)),

    Docker is run using the same command as in option 1, but the *Local server serves react app static files* configuration is used.

 3) *All elements run in docker* - This configuration runs the server using docker, with frontend serving enabled.
-Same as version 2, the frontend will be build (just make sure the folder structure is correct, [more here](#File Structure for Backend)).
+Same as version 2, the frontend will be build (just make sure the folder structure is correct, [more here](#File-Structure-for-Backend)).
 In order to run this configuration run the shell script [*run.sh*](/docker/scripts/run.sh).
 The best way to run it is using the predefined run configuration *All elements run in docker*.

 It is possible that some problems might occur with the tests.
 If this happens, please *Disable* these tests.

-#Generating the documentation
+# Generating the documentation

 In order to generate the documentation run this command:
 ```shell
 gradle generateJavadocs
 ```
 The documentation is now available in the *javadoc* folder.
+Start with the *index.html* file.

 The other way is use the IDE builds-in tools.
 For Intellij idea this would be:
 1) Click 'Tools' on the menu at the top of the screen